bacula-web/bacula-web/docs/source/04_gethelp/faq.rst

 As of Bacula-Web version 7.4.0, the recommended PHP version is version <= 5.6.0

+.. important:: PHP versions prior to 5.6 are not supported anymore, thoses versions no longer have security support and are exposed to unpatched security vulnerabilities.

-.. important:: Please have a look at the `currently supported versions <php-supported-versions`_ on PHP website
+For more details, please have a look at the `currently supported PHP version <php-supported-versions>`_ (PHP.net website)

 .. _php-supported-versions: http://php.net/supported-versions.php